Conversion Of Millimolar To Micromolar

 • Appropriate Scale: The choice between mM and µM depends on the concentration range involved.
 For solutions with relatively high concentrations, mM might be more convenient.
 For solutions with lower concentrations, µM provides a more manageable numerical representation.

 • Experimental Design: In experiments involving enzymes, antibodies, or other biological molecules, the appropriate concentration unit ensures accurate experimental design and data interpretation.
-For instance, enzyme kinetics often utilizes µM concentrations to study reaction rates.
+Here's one way to look at it: enzyme kinetics often utilizes µM concentrations to study reaction rates.

 Scientific Applications and Examples